3rd Sunday in Lent

 But I better not get ahead of myself.
 I need to start from the beginning.
 The first thing you need to know is that it was highly unusual for a Jew like Jesus to even visit our neck of the woods.
 Jews hated Samaritans, and vice versa.
 I think I could compare it to your time, in which the Jews and Arabs have such a hard time getting along.
 They each have their own towns and villages, and they just don’t mix.
 It was the same for my people when it came to the Jews.
 So surprise number one was even that Jesus and his disciples would bother to come to our region and ‘give us the time of day,’ so to speak.
 Sure, he was tired and needed something to eat and drink.
 But he could have satisfied those needs with a minimum of contact.
 He chose neither.
 He didn’t choose to avoid our region, and neither did he choose to keep his contact at a minimum.

 But that was just the first surprise.
 The next unexpected turn was who Jesus chose to make contact with.
 It begins with the fact that this person was a woman.
 In our culture, men did not speak to strange women.
 This was especially true of great teachers with a reputation like Jesus’.
-Great rabbis were to reserve their words for men, since women weren’t allowed to learn from rabbis–only from their own fathers and husbands.
+Great rabbis were to reserve their words for men, since women weren’t allowed to learn from rabbis — only from their own fathers and husbands.
 There were also customs and expectations that went with speaking at a well.
 For a man to go to a well and meet women there was a bit like you going to a singles bar today, like going to your favorite ‘watering hole,’ as they say.
 We were all very aware that many of our ancestors had met at wells: Isaac and Rebekah, Jacob and Rachel, Moses and Zipporah all met at wells.
-For a man to go to well and strike up a conversation with a woman was a bit like going out to find a wife–to put it nicely.
+For a man to go to a well and strike up a conversation with a woman was a bit like going out to find a wife — to put it nicely.
 There are more crass ways to put it that you might think of!

 So what do we have so far?
 Jesus wasn’t supposed to be in Samaritan territory, but he was.
 He wasn’t supposed to talk to Samaritans when he did encounter them, but he did.
 Etiquette, especially for a respected rabbi, dictated that men shouldn’t talk to women, especially at wells, but that’s just what Jesus did.
 And we haven’t even gotten to the biggest shock of all.
 Just what woman did Jesus choose to talk to?
 Why the one with the worst reputation in town!
 To be frank about it, this woman had the biggest reputation for sleeping around.
 She had been married and divorced several times.
 The last couple men she lived with she didn’t even marry.
-She had four children by four different fathers.
 I don’t know; would you want a woman like that in your church?
 We sure didn’t want her around us, and she knew it.
 That’s why she came to the well at noon, at the hottest time of the day!
 All the other women came at daybreak when it was cool.
 She was least likely to encounter anyone else at noon.
 Her reputation among us was so bad that she basically had to try to sneak to the well to get her water.
 This woman, of all people, was the person that Jesus chose to speak to, offering her the gift of salvation, no less.
 Can you believe that?

 And Jesus wasn’t just being naive.
 He wasn’t just being a nice guy.
 He knew exactly what he was doing.
 He could figure out why this woman was coming for water at midday.
 In fact, he seemed to know everything about her.
 That’s why we listened to her at all when she came running into town to tell us what happened.
 Most of the time we just ignored her.
 But she was so excited, not her usual self, slinking around town trying to go unnoticed.
 No, she was changed!
 Somehow alive again!
 This woman who had been dead to us, buried under a load of shame we heaped upon her, she boldly ran into our midst with a spark of life in her eyes once again.
 And she proclaimed to us, “Come and see a man who told me everything I have ever done!
-He cannot be the Messiah, the Christ, can he?”
+He can’t be the Messiah, the Christ, can he?”
 The Messiah!
-Before we even thought about it, we found ourselves running to meet this person to.
+Before we even thought about it, we found ourselves running to meet this person, too.
 If we had thought about it, we would have wondered why she was so excited about someone telling her about her miserable life.
 Yes, we went to see and hear for ourselves and came to believe that this Jesus was indeed the Messiah.

 Paul J. Nuechterlein